benthebear93/benthebear93/README.md

 ### Welcome to my github page
 Noting special
-trying to study manythings but not to deep.
+trying to study various things but not too deep.
 mostly interested in Robotics.
 Running two blog (only Korean)
 https://blog.naver.com/nswve